 2. All applicants are required to complete two essay questions.

 3. A student whose native language is not English is expected to meet university requirements for the TOEFL or IELTS exams..

 4. Post-baccalaureate students are not permitted to enroll in business courses for graduate credit without the prior consent of the MBA Director.

 5. All applications will be reviewed on the basis of the profile material required and submitted for admission consideration.
 Each required document contributes to the overall profile of the candidate for admission.
 Qualified applicants for graduate study must provide evidence of good standing at the college or university from which they earned their undergraduate degree.
 No single application element will be either an automatic qualifier or disqualifier for admittance.

 Online Graduate ERP Certificate

 Students must have a bachelor's degree.
 Five courses are taught online.
 No GMAT is required.
 SAP ERP Academy (TERP10) offered.
-Students must obtain a 3.0 GPA for the four courses with a "C" or better in each class.
+Students must obtain a 3.0 GPA for four courses with a "C" or better in each class.